joshkoenig/drush-make-ci/README.md

 8. Finally, update ```behat.yml``` with your own ```base_url``` for testing.

-At this point you can push to master and the test should run as-is on your own repo.
+At this point you can push these changes to the ci repo up to github, log into Travis, add the ci repo, and the test should run.

 You're free to start hacking on the make file, the install steps, and the tests.

 Pull requests are welcome!